ibm-cloud-docs/account/ts-upgrade.md

 {: troubleshoot}

 You can't upgrade to a Pay-As-You-Go account.
-{: shortdesc}
+{:shortdesc}

-When you go **Manage** > **Account** > **Account Settings** in the {{site.data.keyword.Bluemix_notm}} console, the following message is displayed:
+When you try to upgrade your account from the [Account settings](https://{DomainName}/account/settings) page in the {{site.data.keyword.Bluemix_notm}} console, the following message is displayed:
 {: tsSymptoms}

-`You do not have the permissions necessary to view this page.
-Contact your administrator.`
+`Looks like you don't have access to view this page.
+Contact the account owner for access.`

-To upgrade an account, you must have the correct access on all account management services.
+To upgrade your account, you must have an access policy with the Editor role or higher on all account management services.
 {: tsCauses}

-Contact the account owner to request an access policy with the Editor role or higher on all account management services.
+Contact the account owner to request access to upgrade your account.
 For more information, see [Upgrading your account](/docs/account?topic=account-upgrading-account).
 {: tsResolve}